+- Assessment of risk from fire

+- Applicable Legislation

+- Appropriate Guidance

+- Behaviour of fire in premises

 - Effects of fire on people and behaviour of people in fire situations

 - Means of Escape

 - Fire Prevention

 - Fire Protection

 - Management of Fire Safety

-- 4.7 When procuring a Fire Risk Assessor, this will be used as key criteria in assessing quality.
+- 6.13 When procuring a Fire Risk Assessor, this will be used as key criteria in assessing quality.

-5. Fire Prevention
+7. Fire Prevention

-- 5.1 Fire safety training and advice will be given to staff on an annual basis including information on preventing fires within Loreburn premises and testing of fire alarms and emergency lighting.
-This will be through elearning as well as practical training on site. - 5.2 Fire safety advice and emergency procedures will be provided to customers when they sign-up for a Loreburn tenancy by providing fire safety leaflets and, for flatted developments, the fire evacuation procedures for the building.
-Fire safety advice is also included in the Customer Handbook, and annually through social media, newsletters and the website as well as a letter issued directly to customers containing fire safety information for their building along with general fire safety advice. - 5.3 Where more vulnerable customers reside, ie. later living developments, we will reinforce fire safety and prevention regularly through customer meetings, when visiting them in their home and always after any fire safety incident or near miss. - 5.4 Customers will also be advised by staff of the Home Fire Safety visits offered by the Scottish Fire & Rescue Service (SFRS) and referrals made to the SFRS where staff are concerned for the safety of customers. - 5.5 Designs for new build and refurbishment or alteration of properties meets all current legislative and regulatory requirements in fire safety and reduces as far as possible the risks posed by fire.
+- 7.1 Fire safety training and advice will be given to staff on an annual basis including information on preventing fires within Loreburn premises and testing of fire alarms and emergency lighting.
+This will be through elearning as well as practical training on site. - 7.2 Fire safety advice and emergency procedures will be provided to customers when they sign-up for a Loreburn tenancy by providing fire safety leaflets and, for flatted developments, the fire evacuation procedures for the building.
+Fire safety advice is also included in the Customer Handbook, and annually through social media, newsletters and the website as well as a letter issued directly to customers containing fire safety information for their building along with general fire safety advice. - 7.3 Where more vulnerable customers reside, ie. later living developments, we will reinforce fire safety and prevention regularly through customer meetings, when visiting them in their home and always after any fire safety incident or near miss. - 7.4 Customers will also be advised of the Home Fire Safety visits offered by the Scottish Fire & Rescue Service (SFRS) and referrals made to the SFRS where staff are concerned for the safety of customers. - 7.5 Designs for new build and refurbishment or alteration of properties meets all current legislative and regulatory requirements in fire safety and reduces as far as possible the risks posed by fire.